-A conversation with your Study Adviser is usually a good first step.
-When necessary, the Study Adviser can refer to persons or bodies within or outside the university, such as the Student Psychologists and Deans of Students, Tutors, Study Adviser from other programs, etc.
+A conversation with your Study Advisor is usually a good first step.
+When necessary, the Study Advisor can refer to persons or bodies within or outside the university, such as the Student Psychologists and Deans of Students, Tutors, Study Advisor from other programs, etc.

-Everything you discuss with the Study Adviser is confidential.
+Everything you discuss with the Study Advisor is confidential.
 Only on indication and after your approval it is possible to share some information with third parties.

-The Study Adviser works within the code of the National Association of Study Advisors (LVSA).
+The Study Advisor works within the code of the National Association of Study Advisors (LVSA).

-All individual interviews held between the student and the Study Adviser are reported in OSIRIS, the student information system.
+All individual interviews held between the student and the Study Advisor are reported in OSIRIS, the student information system.
 These reports are confidential, but can be accessed by the student.

 One of the student psychologists of Student Affairs Coaching & Counselling has also an open consultation hour especially for students from EWI (Faculty of Electrical Engineering, Mathematics and Computer Science).
 Every 1st and 3rd Tuesday from 12:30-13:30 Rénee Zomerdijk, MSc., will be present at Zilverling, Room 102.